c3t1nn/yabai-config-borders/README.md

-# Yabai and Skhd Config
+# Yabai,Skhd and JankyBorders Config

-This repository contains my standalone Yabai and Skhd configurations.
+This repository contains my standalone Yabai,Skhd and JankyBorders configurations.

 See my [dotfiles](https://gitlab.com/julian-heng/dotfiles.git) repository for my other configurations.